Who We Are

 Sustainable food system

 We source organic, as locally as possible, and work within the limits of what is seasonally available in England.
-We also minimise waste by only ordering what we need each week – any leftover produce is donated to local partners such as the Thanet Youth Club.
+We minimise waste by only ordering what we need each week.
+And leftover produce that isn’t collected by our members is donated to local community partners such as Life After Hummus and Calthorpe Community Gardens.
 In this way, we help build an alternative economy in which we support sustainable farms and consume our food more mindfully.

 We’re harnessing the collective buying power of our community and providing a regular outlet and fair price for small-scale organic farmers.
 We also provide employment to the local community, paying in excess of the London Living Wage.